2macs/WestClareMohoPark2_PP4/README.md

 * UPDATE - as part of the booking functionality, a user can update/modify their own bookings.
 * DELETE - as part of the booking functionality, a user has the capability to delete their own bookings.

+Agile planning
+GITHUB projects and issues were used to create user stories and move these stories through the process at various stages.
+Please see agile.md ctrl-click here [agile.md](/agile)

 ## 5. Deployment